Individual Acquisitions Grants

 - A presentation plan, including a communication plan in which more information is provided on how the museum seeks to attract and retain the right audience in an inspiring manner;

-- A valuation and condition report, as well as more information on how the purchasing price was determined;
+- A valuation and condition report, a provenance research, as well as more information on how the purchasing price was determined;

 - A budget featuring a financial plan, in accordance with the Mondriaan Fund’s guidelines.